seanf316/PC-Haven/README.md

 **Favicon**

-A favicon has been added the website to enable users to easily locate the website in the browser when multiple tabs are open.
+A favicon has been added to the website to enable users to easily locate the website in the browser when multiple tabs are open.

 ![Favicon](/docs/readme_screenshots/favicon-img.jpg)